Critical theory of Pomeranchuk transitions via high-dimensional bosonization

 where $F(\theta - \theta')$ is the Fermi-liquid interaction and $v_F$ is the Fermi velocity.
-To the best of our knowledge, it was first put in the present form in Ref. \cite{Khveshchenko_1995} (inspired by earlier works e.g. \cite{Haldane:1994}, see also \cite{houghton1994,CastronetoFradkin1994,Houghton2000, Delacretaz2022}).
-It is the RG fixed point corresponding to the isotropic Fermi liquid phase \cite{shankar1994,Houghton2000}, where all other interaction terms are irrelevant.
+To the best of our knowledge, it was first put in the present form in Ref. \cite{Khveshchenko_1995} (inspired by earlier works e.g. \cite{Haldane:1994}, see also \cite{houghton1994,CastronetoFradkin1994,Houghton2000, Delacretaz2022}; similar construction was also discussed in the context of quantum hall droplet \cite{Karabali_2004a,Karabali_2004b}).
+It is derived from the fermion effective action for isotropic spinless Fermi liquid fixed point \cite{shankar1994,Chitov_1995,Metzner_1998,Houghton2000}, where all other interaction terms are irrelevant.
+Variable $\theta$ is the momentum space ``patch index'' in old literature \cite{Houghton2000,CastronetoFradkin1994,Kopietz_1997}.
+Such continuous treatment brings technical convenience and is harmless in the large patch number limit.

 In 1D bosonization, the density and current are typically separated by defining $(\partial_x\phi, \partial_x\theta) = \rho_R \pm \rho_L$ where $\rho_R\ (\rho_L)$ is the density of right (left) movers \footnote{$\rho_R$ and $\rho_L$ are actually the 1D counterpart of $\rho(\theta)$ in 2D, as there are only two directions in 1D, while there is a continuum of them in 2D parameterized by $\theta$.}.
 Similar to the standard manipulations there \cite{Giamarchi2003Book}, we separate the odd and even angular harmonics of the Fermi surface label $\theta$ by writing $\varphi(\theta) = (\phi(\theta) + \phi(\theta+ \pi))/2, \tvphi(\theta) = (\phi(\theta) - \phi(\theta+ \pi))/2$: